D00219161/RoisinMcPhillipsFullStackCA3/README.md

 Created using React Native and Node on Visual Studio Code.
 Used Postman APIs for the Get, Post, Pull and Delete requests.
-Used a mySQL database to hold all data.
+Used Mongo database to hold all data.